cse taggi

 curr.1650-cse

-Generate CSE addresses for all students who are enrolled in the 1650 program in the current major year and session.
+Generate CSE addresses for all students who are enrolled in the 1650 program in the current major year and term.
 Note:

-• The current major year and session will be either session one or two of the current (or previous) year.
-Major year/sessions usually have the most numerous and complete set of official enrolments.
+• The current major year and term will be either term one, two or three of the current (or previous) year.
+Major year/terms usually have the most numerous and complete set of official enrolments.

-• If we are actually between sessions, or if the current session is a summer (non-major) session, then "curr." refers to the last major year/session.
+• If we are actually between terms, or if the current term is a summer (non-major) term, then "curr." refers to the last major year/term.

 • CSE addresses are only generated for those students with CSE accounts.
 Those without CSE accounts do not receive the email.